Awards, Anniversaries & Reports

 - Clay County Clerk of the Circuit Court Tara S. Green was selected Florida Clerk of the Year by the Florida Association of Clerks and Comptrollers, which honored her during its statewide conference in Ponte Vedra Beach.
 View the full story

-- Clerk’s Office Wins “Fan Favorite” Vote at 2018 Clay County Agricultural Fair – Our theme in 2019 was “Sweet Home Grown Traditions” and was a huge “hit” as music lovers and history buffs alike enjoyed our salute to the Van Zant Family and more.
+- Clerk’s Office Wins Best Fair Display 2019 & “Fan Favorite” Vote at 2018 Clay County Agricultural Fair – Our theme in 2019 was “Sweet Home Grown Traditions” and was a huge “hit” as music lovers and history buffs alike enjoyed our salute to the Van Zant Family and more.
 Our theme in 2018 was “This is Our Fair Trial” so our 30-foot-long fair booth included a replica 1890 courtroom built by the MHS Carpentry classes, displays about famous/infamous trials in Clay history and loads of info about the courts, Clerk’s Office and the 6th Amendment (the right to a fair trial).
 We are so pleased at the positive public response and appreciate everyone’s support.
 Sadly, the 2020 fair was cancelled due to COVID-19.